 Stories about dragons, their origin, living conditions, propagation, types of dragons, etc. are numerous and often highly variable.
 Almost every country has it own Dragon Fable, and the fables are of course particularly alive in areas where dragons can still live in peace.

-Once you have been bitten by the science of Dragonology, its's incredibly entertaining to travel around the world, to seek out elderly people who usually still remember the most fantastic stories about dragons, dragon fighters and dragon riders.
+Once you have been bitten by the science of Dragonology, it's incredibly entertaining to travel around the world, to seek out elderly people who usually still remember the most fantastic stories about dragons, dragon fighters and dragon riders.
 Often this is the same person, who saves the region's discovery of dragon claws, dragon skin, and maybe a piece of a dragon egg.
-And if this very person allows it, you will also find oral or written dragon tales about blue dragons, bearded dragons, fire dragons, fire breathing dragons (which some common people might think is the same thing, but as you will see later, that is not the fact!) and chinese dragons.
+And if this very person allows it, you will also find oral or written dragon tales about blue dragons, bearded dragons, fire dragons, fire breathing dragons (which some common people might think is the same thing, but as you will see later, that is not the fact!) and Chinese dragons.

 Now I will give you some more Dragon Clip Art, and later present you with the Dragon Fable: